libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 **native support for WebRTC now exists in libp2p!**

-Browser-to-server offerings, old and new, came with their own set of shortcomings.
+Browser to server offerings, old and new, came with their own set of shortcomings.
 This new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple implementations.

-_Note: If you're familiar with the libp2p ecosystem, you may be wondering: Is this new?
+> If you're familiar with the libp2p ecosystem, you may wonder, is this new?
 Hasn't there already been support for WebRTC in libp2p?
-The answer to both questions is yes.
-Although support has existed, this libp2p WebRTC solution is a fresh departure from older uses of the transport protocol in libp2p.
-We describe more further below._
+The answer to both questions is **yes** - although support has existed, this new WebRTC solution is a fresh departure from older uses for WebRTC in libp2p.
+We describe more below.

 ## Acknowledgements